joejcollins/rhapsody-angel/queens/2023-regina.md

 ## 2023 Queen Marked

+2024-07-28 Swarmed.
+I should have checked yesterday.

-2024-07-27 Didn't see the queen do any checks because it looked like rain.
+2024-07-27 Didn't see the queen or do any checks because it looked like rain.
 Put on a clearer board to clear one super.

 2024-07-19 Saw eggs, grubs and sealed brood.
 Didn't see the queen.
 Lots of bees so I added two cull frames.
 Now there are two cull frames one in the top and one in the bottom.